-- Expanding Business with Existing Customers and Adding New Customers.
+- · Expanding Business with Existing Customers and Adding New Customers.
 We are expanding our sales capacity by adding enterprise sales agents, and we have recently established a midmarket sales group focused on adding new customers that are larger than our typical SMB customers, but smaller than our typical enterprise customers.
-We have also expanded our efforts to retain existing SMB customers through increased interaction with them during the early stages of their usage of our services. - Introducing New Products and Capabilities.
-We are investing in product marketing, R&D and executive personnel to support our expanding efforts to build and launch new products and capabilities to support existing customer deployments, and to further expand our total addressable market.
+We have also expanded our efforts to retain existing SMB customers through increased interaction with them during the early stages of their usage of our services. - · Introducing New Products and Capabilities.
+We are investing in product marketing, R&D and executive personnel to support our expanding efforts to build and launch new products and capabilities to support existing customer deployments, and to further penetrate our total addressable market.
 These investments are initially focused in the areas of online marketing engagement and chat transcript text analysis.
-Over time, we expect to develop and launch additional capabilities that leverage our existing market position as a leader in proactive, intelligence-driven online engagement. - Creating and Supporting an Open Development Platform.
+Over time, we expect to develop and launch additional capabilities that leverage our existing market position as a leader in proactive, intelligence-driven online engagement. - · Creating and Supporting an Open Development Platform.
 We have recently introduced an open development platform capability, supported by a community and developer tools that enable third-party developers to create and deliver new applications that leverage our existing customer base and proactive engagement technology.
 By creating and supporting this platform, we expect to enable both independent developers and R&D personnel within our customer base to accelerate their product development and innovation, and to expand the value and usage of our current and future products and capabilities. - Expanding our international presence.
 We continue to increase our investment in sales and support personnel in the United Kingdom and Western Europe, particularly France and Germany.
 We are also working with sales and support partners as we expand our investment in the Asia-Pacific region.
 We continue to improve the multi-language and translation capabilities within our hosted solutions to further support international expansion.

-FIRST QUARTER 2011
+SECOND QUARTER 2011

-Financial overview of the three months ended March 31, 2011 compared to the three months ended March 31, 2010:
+Financial overview of the three months ended June 30, 2011 compared to the three months ended June 30, 2010:

-- · Revenue increased 20.0% to \$30.4 million from \$25.3 million. - · Gross profit margin decreased to 73.4% from 73.8%. - · Operating expenses increased to \$25.3 million from \$21.8 million. - Net income increased 51% to \$3.2 million from \$2.1 million.
+- Revenue increased 21% to \$31.9 million from \$26.4 million. - · Operating expenses increased 20% to \$28.5 million from \$23.8 million. - · Net income increased 36% to \$2.2 million from \$1.6 million.

-The significant accounting policies which we believe are most critical to aid in fully understanding and evaluating the reported consolidated financial results include the following:
+The significant accounting policies which we believe are the most critical to aid in fully understanding and evaluating the reported consolidated financial results include the following: